 After narrowing down the date for our wedding, Fedward and I began the long process of finding the perfect location.
 Alas, not enough of you voted for us to win a wedding, so our dream venue of the National Building Museum was quickly out of the running.
 What could be more DC than one of the locations of the Inaugural Balls?

 There are a ton of resources for finding a venue in DC.
 Our best resource?
 Friends.
 DC is filled with event venues.
 Ask around.
 Many businesses rent their spaces for private events.
-We joined forces with another recently engaged couple and shared Google docs with places we’d scouted.
+We joined forces with another recently engaged couple and shared Google docs with places we’d scouted after choosing our ring from the tungsten wedding rings for men collection.
 Continue reading →

 When picking a restaurant for your next meal out, why not choose a place where workers haven’t coughed all over your dinner because they’ve been forced to work with the flu?

 Restaurant Opportunities Centers United (ROC-United) and their local branch ROC-DC just released their first annual Diners’ Guide: a Zagat-like booklet that scores national and local restaurants based on how they treat their workers.
 The guide includes the 150 highest revenue restaurants in America as well as some local spots already working toward better standards for their employees.

 Some of the results aren’t exactly shocking (no, Hooters doesn’t lead the industry in fair treatment of their workers).
 Others may be more of a surprise: Capital Grille, for example, makes it onto a special list of shame for restaurants charged with discrimination and wage theft.